Skip to content

 Snowflake schema

-The example in the preceding section illustrates the case of a star schema, with the customer in a root table and its address and usages in secondary tables.
+The example in the preceding section illustrates the case of a star schema, with the customer in a main table and its address and usages in secondary tables.
 Secondary tables can themselves be in relation to sub-entities, leading to a snowflake schema.
 In this case, the number of key fields must increase with the depth of the schema (but not necessarily at the last depth).

 External tables

-External tables can also be used, to reuse common tables that are shared by all the analysis entities.
 In the following schema, the products can be referenced from the services of a customer.

 The related table file will be fully loaded in memory for efficient direct access, whereas the entities of each folder can be loaded one at a time, for scalability reasons.

 Whereas the joins between the tables of the same folder are implicit, on the basis of the table keys, the join with an external table must be explicit in the dictionary, using a key (into brackets) from the referencing entity.
+Note that this key can be derived using derivation rules if necessary.

 Example